atom0s/XiEvents/CONTRIBUTING.md

   * Globals that the game prefixes with `g_` should still be prefixed with `PTR_`. (ie. `g_xiFileManager` should be named `PTR_g_xiFileManager`)
   * Unknown pointers in pseudo code should be named `PTR_UnknownObject` or similar. _(Best to leave a comment explaining what it is/potentially is as well.)_

 In some cases, some official names are not really ideal.
 For example, one that I personally dislike is `ActerBuffPtr`.
 This is the entity map object that holds a pointer to all valid entities.
-Instead, the name `PTR_EntityMap` is used instead.
+Instead, the name `PTR_ActorBuffPtr` is used instead.

 _If you rename a pointer that has an official known name, please be sure to add a comment above the pointer stating what the official, unedited, name is._